Neutone/neutone_sdk/README.md

 We open source this SDK so researchers can wrap their own audio models and run them in a DAW using our [Neutone Plugin](https://neutone.space/).
 We offer both functionality for loading the models locally in the plugin as well as contributing them to the default list of models that is available to anyone running the plugin.
 We hope this will both give an opportunity for researchers to easily try their models in a DAW, but also provide creators with a collection of interesting models.

-## Public Beta
+## v1 Release

-The Neutone SDK is currently in public beta.
-The following are known shortcomings of the SDK and plugin:
+The Neutone SDK is currently on version 1.0.0.
+Models exported with this version of the SDK will be incompatible with beta versions of the plugin to please make sure you are using the right version.

-- The input and output of the models in the SDK is mono, not stereo.
-- We recommend setting the DAW settings to 44100 or 48000 sampling rate, 2048 buffer size
+The restriction for a sampling rate of 48kHz and a buffer size of 2048 is now gone and the SDK contains a wrapper that supports on the fly resampling and queueing to accomodate the requirements of both the models and the DAW thanks to great work by [@christhetree](https://github.com/christhetree).

+The following are known shortcomings:
-- Freezing models on save can cause instabilities
+- Freezing models on save can cause instabilities, we recommend trying to save models both with and without freeze.
-- Presets and displaying metadata information does not currently work with local model loading in the plugin
+- Displaying metadata information does not currently work with local model loading in the plugin.

-However, we do not expect big changes in the interface at this point so any models converted with the current version should be directly compatible with the release or require minimal changes.
+- Lookahead and on the fly STFT transforms will be implemented at the SDK level in the near future but is currently possible with additional code.
+- Windows and M1 acceleration are currently not supported.

 Logs are currently dumped to `/Users/<username>/Library/Application Support/Qosmo/Neutone/neutone.log`